eslingerbryan/graphqexl/guides/Overview.md

+# GraphQExL

+Fully-loaded GraphQL implementation with server and developer tools.

 ## Schema
 Schemas can be expressed as `t:Graphqexl.Schema.gql/0` DSL syntax, a JSON document, or by building up a `t:Graphqexl.Schema.t/0` struct via calls to `Graphql.Schema.register/2`.